ugr-sail/sinergym/docs/source/pages/introduction.rst

    - 📊  **Benchmark environments**.
 Similar to *Atari* or *Mujoco*, the tool allows the use of benchmarking environments to test and compare RL algorithms or custom control strategies.

    - 🛠️  **Custom experimentation**. *Sinergym* enables effortless customization of experimental settings.
-Users can create their own environments or customize pre-configured ones within Sinergym.
+Users can create their own environments or customize pre-configured ones within *Sinergym*.
 Select your preferred reward functions, wrappers, controllers, and more!

    - 🏠  **Automatic building model adaptation**.
 Automatic adaptation of building models to align with user-defined settings.